 CAMEO’s history, like that of many entrepreneurial endeavors, can be traced back to long planning sessions at the kitchen table.
 Its four founders usually met in Santa Rosa at the home of one of their parents, who put them up, fed them, and let them hold their day-long meetings in the kitchen.
+At our 2018 Board Retreat, facilitator Judy Hawkins drew this time line of CAMEO’s History.

 In 1993, a grant from the James Irvine Foundation brought together four pioneering leaders from around the state: